ekdeguzm/ekdeguzm/README.md

 ### Current Working On:

 ### Personal Trivia:
-- Currently preparing for a 6 month trip to Taiwan to learn Mandarin in Taipei (2022-2023)
+- Currently preparing for a 6 month trip to Taiwan to learn Mandarin.